 There’s nothing wrong with not feeling happy all the time.

 It’s okay to have a bad day.
-I don’t know anyone who is happy every single day of their life.
+I don’t know anyone happy every single day of their life.
 It’s okay to feel upset or just not be in the mood!
-And who cares if that mood lasts the whole day!
+And who cares if that mood lasts the whole day?

 Sometimes, I can be in a mood for 3 days straight.
 It happens.
 Life happens.